 By now you should see that abandoned cart emails needn’t be too fancy.

-If you’re on the Shopify Professional or Unlimited plans, you can find out how to set up abandoned checkout recovery emails here.
+If you’re on the Shopify or Advanced Shopify plans, you can find out how to set up abandoned checkout recovery emails here.

 In addition, there are several well-reviewed apps that can give you other sorts of functionality.